-Hardwood flooring continues to be a favorite among homeowners due to its time-tested looks and value adding style.
-Hardwood is a natural flooring option that comes in a variety of species, styles and plank sizes to choose.
-Our flooring professionals are here to work with you to help you find the best hardwood floor for your home.
-Whether you are choosing a solid wood or engineered plank, there is a hardwood floor that can add value to your home as well as increase the style of your space.
+Hardwood flooring continues to be a favorite among homeowners due to its time-tested looks and value-adding style.
+Hardwood is a natural wood flooring option that comes in various species, styles, and plank sizes to choose from.
+Our flooring professionals are here to work with you and help you find the best hardwood floor for your home.
+Whether you are choosing a solid wood or engineered plank, hardwood can add value to your home and increase the style of your space.
 Our flooring professionals are here to work with you and help you find the best hardwood floor for your home.
 Our flooring professionals are here to work with you and help you find the best hardwood floor for your home.

-Pioneer Carpet One Floor & Home in Twin Falls, ID is your locally owned flooring retailer.
-We use a unique process to help match you to a hardwood floor that suits your lifestyle and home décor.
-Although hardwood flooring requires an initial investment, it pays itself off in the long-run with timeless beauty and added home value.
-Homebuyers love hardwood and are willing to pay for a home with hardwood flooring.
+Pioneer Carpet One Floor & Home in Twin Falls, ID, is your local flooring store.
+We use a unique process to match you to a hardwood floor that suits your lifestyle and home decor.
+Hardwood flooring requires an initial investment but pays off in the long run with timeless beauty and added home value.
+Choose hardwood for your home and have a lifetime of beauty!